 For many years men were advised not to father children while they were on methotrexate and for at least 3 months afterwards because methotrexate had been reported to cause a reduction in sperm count.
 The current expert view is that the risks are very low, and this precautionary approach is not necessary.

 Other health concerns

-Care should be taken prescribing methotrexate in patients with low blood counts (anaemia, leukopenia, thrombocytopenia).
-It maybe unsuitable for patients with severe liver disease.
+Care should be taken when prescribing methotrexate in patients with low blood counts (anaemia, leukopenia, thrombocytopenia).
+It may be unsuitable for patients with severe liver disease.